- Research article

 Tandera T, Suhartono D, Wongso R, Prasetio YL.
 Personality prediction system from facebook users.
 Procedia Comput Sci.
 2017;116:604–11.

+Open Access funding enabled and organized by Projekt DEAL.
 This study was funded by the DAAD/BMBF (principal investigators: CH, SA) and by the budgetary resources of the Department of Applied Emotion and Motivation Psychology, and the open access publication fund of Ulm University.
 The funding bodies played no role in the design of the study and collection, analysis, and interpretation of data and in writing the manuscript.

 Ethics approval and consent to participate